 Want to bake your own Biscoff cookies?
 Also known as Speculaas, Speculoos or Dutch Windmill Cookies, this easy recipe is perfect for the holidays!

 Back in 1989, when I was still a sophomore in high school and secretly listening to Debbie Gibson’s Electric Youth (though I told everyone that I was listening to New Order’s Technique) my parents dropped a bombshell on me.
 We were moving to The Netherlands for a year.
 My dad’s a science professor and he was taking a sabbatical year to do research in a different city.
 The last time this happened was a move to Chicago when I was in second grade and couldn’t verbalize my protests other than a temper tantrum or two.
 But as a sullen teenage, albeit one that listened to bubblegum pop, I was significantly more vocal about my displeasure of the move.
 However I didn’t have much choice in the matter and went kicking and dragging to the land of windmills, tulips and wooden shoes.
 Thankfully it worked out in the end and I fell in love with the country, the people (a few I’m still friends to this day), and yes the food, including the crisp spicy cookies called speculaas (sometimes spelled speculoos) that were traditionally served during the holiday season.
 Here in the U.S. they are often sold under the brand name Biscoff cookies, or as Dutch windmill cookies, but in my heart I’ll always call them speculaas.
+(Jump directly to the recipe.)

 In truth, I never really thought about making speculaas cookies for myself, until my friend Caitlin over at Cooking with Caitlin contacted me and said she was teaming up with Kroger for their iPad Holiday Around the World issue of their MyMagazine app.
 She asked if I wanted to contribute a recipe and I immediately knew I wanted to make speculaas cookies for the app.
 I’m joined with some other fantastic food bloggers, including Isabel From Family Foodie, Kris from Young Married Chic, Maggy from Three Many Cooks, Aran of Cannelle Vanille, and Coryanne from Kitchen Living with Coryanne who all created recipes inspired from different parts of the world, including Basque country, Africa and Portugal.